Search results for:

-Mark Zuckerberg, Chief Executive Officer and founder of Facebook has published a statement responding to reports that the United States National Security Agency (NSA) “uses faked servers purporting to belong to the social network in order to spread malware to control users’ computers for mass, untargeted surveillance“, according to an article published by IT news.
-Zuckerberg strongly voiced his thoughts in an update to his own Facebook page, according to the article, by clarifying that “the internet needs to be a secure shared space for the world, that makes people stronger and safer together.”
+Mark Zuckerberg, Chief Executive Officer and founder of Facebook, has published a statement responding to reports that the United States National Security Agency (NSA) "uses faked servers purporting to belong to the social network to spread malware to control users' computers for mass, untargeted surveillance\, "according to an_ article published by IT news.
+According to the article, Zuckerberg strongly voiced his thoughts in an update to his own Facebook page by clarifying that "_the internet needs to be a secure, shared space for the world, that makes people stronger and safer together."

-Read more about Mark Zuckerberg’s comments in the full article and how the Facebook giant’s frustrations continually send a clear message to the federal government.
+Read more about Mark Zuckerberg's comments in the complete article and how the Facebook giant's frustrations continually send a clear message to the federal government.

 Written by Bryon Turcotte / March 17, 2014